A History of Laser Cutting

 The cutting process was one of the earliest processes to be discovered, which used a laser beam, with several types being invented at the same time.
 The gas laser cutting process, using a carbon dioxide mixture, was first invented in 1964 at Bell Labs, New Jersey, by Kumar Patel, an electrical engineer.
 This is also the same year as the crystal laser process for cutting was developed, which was also founded at Bell Labs in 1964, albeit by a different engineer named J. E. Geusic.

-The first uses for laser cutting
+When Were the first uses for laser cutting?

 Back in the 1960s, after the advantages had been firmly established, it didn’t take long for it to be adopted in dozens of industries for multiple applications.
 Cutting and drilling, two similar processes, were being used in 1965 in diamond mines, and the process of cutting with lasers was adopted on a much wider scale by the British in 1967.